bucrogers/Dockerfiles-for-windows/README.md

 # Dockerfiles-for-windows

 * sqlexpress: SQL Server 2014 Express
-* dotnet-aspnet46-webapp: ASP.NET 4.6 Web UI app, running under IIS - built in the Dockerfile using msbuild
+* dotnet-aspnet46-webapp: ASP.NET 4.6 Web UI app (Bike Commuter Weather app), running under IIS - built in the Dockerfile using msbuild
+  * There is a docker-compose.yml file in dotnet-aspnet46-webapp, to run both ui and service locally - however, docker-compose network mode functionality is limited as of TP4: The app will be accessible from outside only if run via docker run, not docker-compose
+* python-rest-service: Python REST web service consumed by the above (Linux Dockerfile also available at [Dockerfiles for Linux](https://github.com/brogersyh/Dockerfiles-for-Linux)
 * swarm-windows: Docker Swarm
 * postgresql: PostgreSQL 9.5
 * ruby-sinatra-helloworld: simple "hello world" ruby sinatra web app